Frequently asked questions #

 #

 A config file is an alternative for using Kosli flags or Environment variables.
-Usually you'd use config file for the values that rarely change - like api token or owner, but you can represent all Kosli flags with config file.
+Usually you'd use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags with config file.
 The key for each value is the same as the flag name, capitalized, so --api-token

 would become API-TOKEN

-, and --owner
+, and --org

-would become OWNER
+would become ORG

 , etc.